Daredevil in the 1970s: The Precursors to the Legendary Frank Miller Run

 Frank Miller's run on Daredevil in the late 1970s and early 1980s is still revered to this very day as a true turning point in the history of comics.
-It would not be accurate to say that comics matured solely thanks to Miller's work.
-Chris Claremont's run on X-Men, Denny O'Neil and Neal Adams run on Green Lantern/Green Arrow and, to a lesser extent, Steve Englehart's brief run on Batman contributed greatly to the maturation process superheroes would undergo.
-But for many, Miller probably had the most impact.
-The impact is still felt and respected today.
-The Netflix Daredevil series is heavily influenced by Miller's work.
-So is Batman v.
-Superman.
+It would not be accurate to say that comics matured solely thanks to Miller's work, however.
+Chris Claremont's run on X-Men, Denny O'Neil and Neal Adams' run on Green Lantern/Green Arrow and, to a lesser extent, Steve Englehart's brief run on Batman contributed greatly to the maturation process the medium would undergo.
+But for many, Miller probably had the most impact, and this impact is still felt and respected today.
+The Netflix Daredevil series is heavily influenced by Miller's work—so is Batman vs. Superman.

 Daredevil: The Early Development of the Hero and the Comic Book